On the existence of Markovian randomized equilibria in Dynkin games of war-of-attrition-type: Setup and main results

-\begin{remark} The first assumptions correspond to the general situation of a war of attrition, where both players prefer to stop second, so that a randomization strategy seems appropriate.
-The boundary behavior of $X$ is technical.
-For the third condition on the the absorbing points $y\in\partial I$, it is easily seen that the equality $f_i(y)=g_i(y)$ for one player $i$ is actually necessary for the existence of equilibria.
+\begin{remark} Assumptions \eqref{A} corresponds to the general situation of a war of attrition, where both players prefer to stop second, so that a randomization strategy seems appropriate. \eqref{B1} and \eqref{C1} specify the boundary behavior of $X$, while \eqref{B2} and \eqref{C2}, \eqref{C3} are technical assumptions associated to the corresponding boundary condition.
+In particular in the case of an absorbing boundary of $X$ it is easily seen that the equality $f_i(y)=g_i(y)$ for $y\in\partial I$, for one player $i$ is actually necessary for the existence of equilibria.

 \end{remark}